muratk5n/thirdwave/en/README.md

 the same for statecraft.
 People vote on their well-being, on the incumbent, based on a few (three) general parameters which is enough for democracy.
-The rest is rationalizations to sound cool around the water-cooler on a decision that was already made on a much more baser level.
+The rest is rationalizations to sound cool around the water-cooler for a decision that was already made on a much more baser level.
 This analysis is offputting for some, further away than a Renaissance society they dreamt about but it's life.
 The sights and people we saw on Jaywalking are not the exception, or even an American